0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 [![ubuntu-kvm-shell.png](https://i.postimg.cc/G2f0gbJx/ubuntu-kvm-shell.png)](https://postimg.cc/HcbPVDNr)

-* Check the name of your ethernet interface with `ip link show` this name will be very important for the next part .
+* Check the name of your ethernet interface with `ip link show` this name is very important for the next part .

 [![ip-link-show1.png](https://i.postimg.cc/TwjGkK3M/ip-link-show1.png)](https://postimg.cc/r0pvsF4Q)

-* Set a static ip to the ubuntu desktop , to do so open the file `/etc/netplan/01-network-manger-all.yaml` as root in a text editor and you make the following change
+* Set a static ip to the ubuntu desktop , to do so open the file `/etc/netplan/01-network-manger-all.yaml` as root with text editor and you make the following change
     * Replace __enp1s0__ with the name of your own interface
     * In this configuration we set a static ip : __192.168.152.15__ .
-And  default gateway and dns server
+The  default gateway and the dns relay .

 ```yaml
 # Let NetworkManager manage all devices on this system